 - We are hesitant to adopt out our adult dogs into homes where there are existing small dogs.
 It’s just not something we “recommend” although we have had some successful adoptions in this capacity.
 We will consider it if certain circumstances arise, but we do recommend puppies for this situation or one of our non-Pit Bulls.
 You must also live within a reasonable traveling distance on the chance the animals stop getting along so that our dog can be returned to us fairly easily and quickly.

 - CATS – This means if YOU have a cat(s) in your home and you want to adopt a dog from us.
-Unfortunately, we no longer feel comfortable doing these type of adoptions.
+Unfortunately, we no longer feel comfortable doing these type of adoptions with our ADULT DOGS.
 We do not have the proper set up for our dogs to actually live with a cat to ensure their compatibility.
 And because we care about your feline friend too…..we just do not want to take any chances in causing emotionally and/or physically harm to either your cat or our dog.
 If we have any puppies available that might be a better option but it also depends on your cat’s temperament and tolerance for a puppy along with the age of our puppies.
 We would recommend you work with a rescue group closer to where you live so if things do not work out, then it is less stressful for everyone involved.
 So if you do apply, please do not be offended if we tell you that we do not have the right fit for your cat.
 It is nothing PURRRSONAL…. 🙂

 - ADOPTING WHEN YOU HAVE AN EXISTING DOG…PLEASE READ CAREFULLY.
 This seems to be where people get very confused.
 AGAIN…READ CAREFULLY.
 PIT BULL ADOPTIONS: This means you either want to adopt a Pit Bull type dog from us OR you have a Pit Bull type dog in your home already.
 If either is the case, we DO ALLOW these type of adoptions IF YOU LIVE WITHIN A 4 HOUR DISTANCE FROM OUR FACILITY (give or take).
 This is for the following reason…..
 Due to this breed’s sometimes inherent dog to dog aggression, its hard enough to make two dogs get along, let alone several.
 You must also live within a reasonable traveling distance on the chance the dogs stop getting along, that we can have our dog returned to us quickly and easily.
 NON-PIT BULL ADOPTIONS: This means you wish to adopt a dog from us that is NOT a Pit Bull type dog AND your existing dog is NOT a Pit Bull type dog.
 If this is the case, we will explore the option of doing an adoption if both parties involved (you & us) can reasonably determine that all dogs involved are dog friendly.